Nena: Live performances

+COVID-19 cancellations and controversy

-Nena's initial live appearances in 2020 were cancelled due to the COVID-19 pandemic but were replaced from July that year with the "Niemand hält uns auf" (nobody stops us) series of 12 drive-in, "picnic" and "360" concerts held in accordance with Germany's prevailing social distancing rules.
+Nena's initial live appearances in 2020 were cancelled due to government restrictions related to the COVID-19 pandemic but were replaced from July that year with the "Niemand hält uns auf" (nobody stops us) series of 12 drive-in, "picnic" and "360" concerts held in accordance with Germany's prevailing social distancing rules.
 In February 2021 in the debate in Germany about how COVID-19 restrictions should be lifted, Nena sparked controversy by announcing, "there will be no two-class society at my concerts.
 You're all always welcome.
 Whether you get vaccinated or not is entirely your decision and should be respected by everyone."
 Nevertheless, the majority of Nena's concerts originally planned for 2021 were postponed to 2022, although she remained scheduled to appear at a number of festivals.

-However, in July 2021, organisers cancelled her appearances in some festivals after Nena encouraged fans to disregard social-distancing rules during a concert in Berlin.
+In March 2021, she posted an Instagram story expressing solidarity with the demonstrators at an anti-lockdown protest in Kassel, Germany, criticising the "inhumane conditions prevailing" due to COVID restrictions.
+In July 2021, organisers cancelled her appearances in some festivals after Nena encouraged fans to disregard social-distancing rules during a concert in Berlin.
+In August 2021 Nena took part in a "party for unvaccinated" titled "A Q Midsummer Night's Dream" in Baden-Württemberg, attended by various members of the Reichsbürger movement and Querdenker, with Musikexpress suggesting the Q in the name may be related to QAnon, given the close proximity of the movements.
+Later that month, organisers cancelled a Nena concert in Bavaria at the last minute due to concern about her views.
 In September 2021 Nena cancelled all her remaining 2022 concerts in Germany declaring, "all people are welcome at a Nena concert.
 Our country is going in a totally different direction and I am not going to be a part of it."

+In late 2022, with COVID-19 restrictions lifted, Nena announced a full resumption of her pre-pandemic touring pattern in 2023.